We hear all the time that breathing in a polluted air causes respiratory problems like Asthma.

 Hence most of the AC brands today make use of Vitamin C filters in their AC units.
 It protects the skin and provides clean and fresh air to breathe.

-You can read our reviews & buying guide on Best Air Conditioners.
+You can read our reviews & buying guides on Best Air Conditioners.

 We shall talk about the working and utility of Vitamin C filters in an AC.
 First, let us understand how does indoor air quality affects our skin.